How to make Word documents accessible

 - followed best advice if the documents designed for print

-Be sure to check your content with real users too, including those with disabilities to make sure it works for them.
+Check your content with real users, including those with disabilities to make sure it works for them.

 You can even ask someone who doesn’t know your topic, like a colleague, if it makes sense to them.